The Growing Global Skills Shortage

 As a matter of simple arithmetic, the consequences of the skills gap are clear.
 The fewer manufacturing workers that come into industries, the less productive those industries will be.
 Deloitte estimates that the skills gap could cost the United States alone US$2.5 trillion over the next decade.

-And the skills gap isn’t just about struggling to attract new talent.
+And the global skills gap isn’t just about struggling to attract new talent.
 When employees move on, businesses don’t just lose a pair of hands.
 They lose a lifetime of experience, manufacturing skills, and operational knowledge.

 1. Talent attraction: Competing harder for new workers